 - Measure and stir dry ingredients in a large bowl.

 - In a smaller bowl, add wet ingredients and stir well with a whisk.
 Pour wet into dry ingredients and stir just until incorporated.
-Stir in pecan nuts and chocolate morsels.
+Stir in pecan nuts and chocolate chips.